 - Build a strategy that scales quickly based on the business requirements.

 In the current scenario, marketers need to focus more on adaptability and agility.
-This means understanding what works the best and repurposing each piece of content in different formats to fulfill the demand.
+This means understanding what works best and repurposing each piece of content in different formats to fulfill the demand.
 This is the best time to turn a crisis into an opportunity.
 Try something new other than just readjusting your messaging and emails around the COVID-19 situation.

 - Implement tools that give more significant insights at all levels of your business.